 When photographing for assignment competitions study the competition's idea thoroughly.
 In photographing People Portraits if the subject is a portrait (a person), they should be either pleasant to look at (photogenic) or unusually interesting (character study).
 If the subject is of an active sport, the subject must be doing his or her sport activity.
 When photographing Animals, use nice looking healthy animals, (creatures, bugs, etc.), but have them doing more than just looking at the camera.
 As for capturing Abstracts on film, use strong designs, patterns, textures, have a definite point of interest and keep the viewer's eyes into the photograph.

 All of the above, however, should just be considered suggestions.
-Use your imagination, look and listen, but most of all work at it and make your next entry a "10."
+Use your imagination, look and listen, a story, give a message or make the viewer think "propaganda".